Urban Homestead Planning and What You Need To Know

 Some of the alternative sources are solar panels and windmills.

-Solar technology has been used since the 1950s for industrial purposes.
-This technology works by harnessing the sun and turning it into electricity.
-It requires using solar panels that we sometimes see in the fields or rooftops.
+Solar technology has been used for industrial purposes since the 1950s.
+It harnesses the sun and turns it into electricity.
+This technology requires solar panels, which we sometimes see on fields or rooftops.
 When the sun shines on the panels, the cells absorb photons, creating an electric field that allows electricity to flow.

 Meanwhile, wind turbines collect the wind and transform it into electricity.
-Professionals at your home can set up this technology.
+Professionals at your home can install this technology.

 Apart from these alternative resources, urban homesteading also requires wise energy use.
 This includes low-voltage and highly efficient appliances, rechargeable batteries, LED lights, and manual hand tools.

-Doing household chores manually without relying heavily on electricity is also recommended.
-This includes washing and drying clothes under the sun's heat, cleaning the room manually without a vacuum, and preparing food with kitchen tools without electricity.
+It is also recommended that household chores be performed manually without relying heavily on electricity.
+This includes washing and drying clothes in the sun's heat, cleaning the room manually without a vacuum, and preparing food with kitchen tools without electricity.

-Finally, the house must also be set up according to the weather conditions of the place.
+Finally, the house must also be designed according to the weather conditions.
 It must have a high ceiling and big windows to allow air circulation, especially during summer.
-It must have a fireplace to warm the family, especially during cold nights.
+It must also have a fireplace to warm the family, especially on cold nights.

 Transportation

-Modes of transportation in urban homesteading must be eco-friendly, too.
-Walking, jogging, or using a bike is advisable in short-distance places.
-In long distances, one can use buses or trains instead of private automobiles because this can minimize your carbon footprint.
+Modes of transportation in urban homesteading must also be eco-friendly.
+Walking, jogging, or riding a bike is advisable for short distances.
+Buses or trains can be used instead of private automobiles for long distances to minimize carbon footprint.

-Carpooling is the newest trend today besides using buses and trains.
-This is sharing a private automobile with strangers to the same destination.
+Carpooling is the newest trend today, besides using buses and trains.
+It involves sharing a private automobile with strangers to the same destination.
 Carpooling can reduce fuel costs and help create a better environment.

-Meanwhile, UrbanHomestead.org created their biogas to fuel their automobiles.
-It involves brewing biodegradable wastes and turning them into diesel.
-This is also a great source of diesel because it uses organic matter, is eco-friendly, and is self-sufficient.
+Meanwhile, UrbanHomestead.org created biogas to fuel its automobiles.
+This process involves brewing biodegradable wastes and turning them into diesel.
+It is also a great source of diesel because it uses organic matter, is eco-friendly, and is self-sufficient.

 Animals